turbot/steampipe-plugin-databricks/docs/tables/databricks_pipelines_pipeline_update.md

   state = 'FAILED';
 ```

-### List all pipelines requiring full refresh before each run
+### List all pipelines that require full refresh before each run

 ```sql
 select